benjaminjohnsinger/benjaminjohnsinger.github.io/index.md

 **Singer BJ**, Thompson RN, Bonsall MB.
 The effect of the definition of ‘pandemic’ on quantitative assessments of infectious disease outbreak risk.
 Scientific Reports, 11, 2547 (2021). [https://doi.org/10.1038/s41598-021-81814-3](https://doi.org/10.1038/s41598-021-81814-3)

 Ferretti L, Di Nardo A, **Singer BJ**, Lasecka-Dykes L, Logan G, Wright CF, Pérez-Martín E, King DP, Tuthill TJ, Ribeca P. Within-Host Recombination in the Foot-and-Mouth Disease Virus Genome.
 Viruses, 10, 221 (2018). [https://doi.org/10.3390/v10050221](https://doi.org/10.3390/v10050221)

+## Curriculum Vitae

+### Education

+#### DPhil in Interdisciplinary Bioscience
+2017-2021,	University of Oxford
+Thesis on Metapopulation models of pandemic risk and control

+#### MPhysPhil (Master’s Degree in Physics and Philosophy), 1st Class
+2013-2017,	University of Oxford
+Project on Bias in the map from grammars to languages

+### Research Experience

+#### School of Public Health, University of California, Berkeley
+Aug 2024–present, Postdoctoral Research with supervisor Joseph Lewnard
+- Infectious disease modelling for pandemic preparedness as part of the CDC CFA Insight Net network, partnering with Kaiser Permanente
+- Performing statistical analysis of antimicrobial resistance data
+- Mentoring research students

+#### Department of Medicine, Stanford University
+Jul 2023–Aug 2024,	Postdoctoral Research with supervisor Nathan Lo
+- Modelled epidemiology of schistosomiasis and pertussis
+- Worked with CDPH and WHO to develop policy-relevant research
+- Assisted with grant preparation

+#### Department of Medicine, University of California, San Francisco
+Jan 2022–Jun 2023, Postdoctoral Research with supervisor Nathan Lo
+- Developed machine learning models to predict schistosomiasis hotspots
+- Modelled epidemiology of schistosomiasis, COVID-19, and hepatitis E
+- Mentored research students and assisted with grant preparation

+#### Department of Zoology, University of Oxford
+Sep 2017–Mar 2022,	DPhil Research with supervisors Michael Bonsall and Robin Thompson
+- Investigated the effects of travel and cross-immunity on pandemic risk
+- Modelled optimal spatial allocation of vaccines
+- Developed a novel epidemiological metapopulation model

+#### Department for International Development, Government of the UK
+Apr–Jun 2020, Internship with manager Jasdeep Sandhu
+- Modelled incentives for distribution of a vaccine for SARS-CoV-2
+- Produced a report on mathematical tools for systems thinking
+- Participated in discussions with Dr Sandhu and the department’s Chief Scientific Advisor Charlotte Watts on the use of mathematical modelling for development work

+#### Department of Statistics, University of Oxford
+Jan–Apr 2018, Rotation Project with supervisors Luca Ferretti and Jotun Hein
+- Worked on approaches to recombination in phylogeographic analyses
+- Developed skills in phylogeography and phylodynamics, statistics, and R

+#### Department of Physics, University of Oxford
+Oct 2016–Jun 2017, Master’s Project with supervisor Ard Louis

+#### Okinawa Institute of Science and Technology
+Jul–Aug 2015, Research Internship with supervisor Ichiro Maruyama

+### Awards and Funding
+2025		Summer Institute in Statistics and Modeling in Infectious Diseases Scholarship 2019		Senior Hulme Scholarship from Brasenose College 2017		BBSRC 4-Year Studentship
+2017		Gibbs Prize (Physics Part C) (best marks in cohort) 2016		Gibbs Prize (Philosophy Part B) (best marks in cohort) 2016		Exhibition from Brasenose College (high exam marks)

+### Selected Teaching Experience
+#### Statistics for First Year Biochemistry
+2018-2020, University of Oxford
+- Taught a first course in statistics to classes of up to eleven undergraduate students
+- Marked submitted work, taught four hours of classes each year, and wrote reports
+- Gave revision tutorials to students from my class and others

+#### Mathematics for First Year Biochemistry
+2018-2019, University of Oxford
+- Taught mathematics to classes of eight undergraduate students
+- Marked submitted work, taught nine hours of classes each year, and wrote reports

+#### Biophysics for Third Year Physics
+2018, University of Oxford
+- Gave biophysics tutorials to groups of two to three undergraduate students
+- Marked submitted work, taught eight hours of tutorials, and wrote reports

+#### Essential Mathematics for First Year Graduates
+2018, University of Oxford
+- Demonstrated in large-group practicals for the Doctoral Training Centre
+- Marked students’ work and kept track of their progress